 Last news in Fakti

-Trump with power the fathers of the Constitution wouldn't give
+Trump with power that the fathers of the Constitution would not have given

-Trump with power the fathers of the Constitution wouldn't give - 1
+Trump with power that the fathers of the Constitution would not have given - 1

 From the Republican perspective, America is in for two good years.
 Their presidential candidate, Donald Trump, will enter the White House on January 20, and his party will have full control of both houses of Congress.